Nottingham Forest Docked Four Points For Breaching Premier League Financial Rules - UrduPoint

 Nottingham Forest Docked Four Points For Breaching Premier League Financial Rules

-Nottingham Forest have been docked four points for breaching Premier League financial rules, the English top flight announced on Monday, dropping the club into the relegation zone
+Nottingham Forest were docked four points for breaching Premier League financial rules on Monday, leaving them in the relegation zone

-London, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2024) Nottingham Forest have been docked four points for breaching Premier League financial rules, the English top flight announced on Monday, dropping the club into the relegation zone.
+London, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2024) Nottingham Forest were docked four points for breaching Premier League financial rules on Monday, leaving them in the relegation zone.

 The Premier League said in a statement that Forest had admitted breaching the profitability and sustainability rules (PSR) threshold of £61 million ($77.5 million) by £34.5 million.